 The best way to avoid complications is by selecting a professional plastic surgeon who is experienced in this procedure.
 Patients should ensure that the surgery is conducted at an accredited facility to reduce the chances of complications and risks.

-Pay a visit to Dr. Edward Miranda, a skilled board-certified plastic surgeon with numerous satisfied patients.
+Pay a visit to a skilled board-certified plastic surgeon in San Francisco, with numerous satisfied patients.
 To schedule an appointment for an eyelid surgery consultation, contact us today.

 Schedule your consultation at Pacific Plastic Surgery Center in San Francisco, where we pride ourselves on our results and quality patient experience.